How to Change a Tire Safely

 Step 3.
 Loosen the lug nuts

 Use the lug wrench to loosen, but not remove, all of the lug nuts on the affected tire.
 Turn them counterclockwise until you are able to loosen them by hand later.
+Loosen each lug nut only ¼ to ½ turn at this stage — just enough to break them free while the tire is still on the ground for stability.

 Step 4.
 Place the jack under the car

 Use the vehicle owner’s manual to find the correct spot to place the jack.
 Generally, it’s under the vehicle alongside the tire.
 It will be a flat expansion of metal, so as to ensure that you don’t jack the plastic frame.
-Make sure the ground is completely flat, cleared of debris or rocks. you want the jack to extend straight up without slipping.
+Make sure the ground is completely flat, cleared of debris or rocks.
+You want the jack to extend straight up without slipping.

 Step 5.
 Expand the jack